Jaanwar (1999 film): Plot

 While heading to the temple, Badshah comes across the police informant who caused Abdul's arrest.
 In a fit of rage, he kills him and flees when the police arrive.
 Sapna, having been stood up at her own wedding, is mocked by her community.
 Later that night, Badshah finds a child who has survived a train crash, and goes to Sapna for help.
 Sapna mistakenly believes that Badshah is a married man and has brought his own son to her.
 Sapna's uncle calls the police, and Badshah escapes with the child, without explaining the truth to Sapna.
-Meanwhile, the child's distraught parents, Aaditya and Mamta, struggle to deal with their son's disappearance.
+Meanwhile, the child's distraught parents, Aditya and Mamta, struggle to deal with their son's disappearance.
 Badshah attempts to leave the boy at a mosque, but later decides to adopt him.
-Months pass by and Abdul still refuses to cooperate with police.
-Inspector Pradhan refuses to close Badshah's file, promising that he will neither accept any promotions or transfers until he is caught.
+Months pass by, and Abdul still refuses to cooperate with the police.
+Inspector Pradhan refuses to close Badshah's file, promising that he will neither accept any promotions nor transfers until he is caught.
 Badshah leaves his criminal life behind and starts a new, honest life as Babu Lohar.
-Babu works hard to earn money to provide for the boy, who he names Raju and raises as his own.
+Babu works hard to earn money to provide for the boy, whom he names Raju and raises as his own.